AlchemyCMS/alchemy_cms/README.md

 #### 1. Add the Alchemy gem:

-In your App's Gemfile.
+In your App's Gemfile:

     gem 'alchemy_cms', github: 'magiclabs/alchemy_cms', branch: 'master'
+    # Remove this after the new version (1.0.3) was released https://github.com/alexspeller/non-stupid-digest-assets/
-    gem 'non-stupid-digest-assets', github: 'tvdeyen/non-stupid-digest-assets', branch: 'whitelist'
+    gem 'non-stupid-digest-assets', github: 'alexspeller/non-stupid-digest-assets', branch: 'master'

 #### 2. Install Alchemy into your app:

 Run in terminal:

     bundle install
-    bundle exec rake alchemy:install
+    bin/rake alchemy:install

-### Note:
+### Authentication User Model

-Since Version 3.0 Alchemy does not contain a **user model** by default.
-If you've got an **own user model** you are free to add yours.
-If not you can use the default **user model** by adding the following line to your Gemfile:

-    gem 'non-stupid-digest-assets', github: 'tvdeyen/non-stupid-digest-assets', branch: 'whitelist'
+With Version 3.0 we extracted the Alchemy user model [into its own gem](https://github.com/magiclabs/alchemy-devise).

+In order to get the former Alchemy user model back, add the following gem into your Gemfile:

     gem 'alchemy-devise', github: 'magiclabs/alchemy-devise', branch: 'master'

-The first line is required due to temporary issues with a used gem.

-By default Alchemy 3.0 does not contain a predefined **user model**, your are free to add your own **user model*.
-If you like to use the default user model, you are required to add the line(above) "gem 'alchemy-devise', github: ......" .

-Subsequently run in terminal:
+Run in terminal:

-    rake alchemy_devise:install:migrations
+    bundle install
-    rake db:migrate
+    bin/rake alchemy_devise:install:migrations db:migrate

-Now the default **user model** is used by Alchemy CMS.

-If you did not mounted Alchemy on the root route `'/'`, then you have to add Alchemy's view helpers manually to your app.
+**In order to use your own user model, you can add e.g.**

+    # config/initializers/alchemy.rb
+    Alchemy.user_class_name = 'YourUserClass'
+    Alchemy.login_path = '/your/login/path'
+    Alchemy.logout_path = '/your/logout/path'

 Upgrading
 ---------